 Inventories of supplies are recorded at cost, net of an allowance for obsolete stock.
-Cost is determined on a weighted average basis.
+Cost is determined on a weighted average basis. for the year ended December 31, 2017

 (k) Contaminated Sites

 A liability for contaminated sites is recognized when a site is not in productive use and the following criteria are met: